typst/typst/tests/typ/compiler/show-node.typ

 #show red: []

 ---
-// Error: 8-26 show is only allowed directly in code and content blocks
+// Error: 7-25 show is only allowed directly in code and content blocks
-#{ 1 + show heading: none }
+#(1 + show heading: none)